Keegan Palmer

 Keegan Palmer (born 13 March 2003) is an Australian-American goofy-footed professional skateboarder specialising in park skating.
 He turned professional at the age of 14.
 In 2021 at the 2020 Summer Olympics, Palmer won the gold medal in the inaugural men's park skateboarding competition.
 Palmer became a two-time Olympic gold medalist, winning the men's park skateboarding competition at the 2024 Paris Summer Olympics.

 Palmer has been sponsored by Nike SB, Primitive, Oakley, Independent, Bones Wheels, Bronson Speed Co., Mob, and Boost Mobile.

 Early life

-Palmer was born in San Diego, California, to an Australian-American father, Chris, and a South African mother, Cindy, on 12 March 2003.
+Palmer was born in San Diego, California, to an American father, Chris, and a South African mother, Cindy, on 12 March 2003.
 He moved with his family from San Diego to Australia's Gold Coast as a one-year-old.
 Palmer began skating at two years of age when he joined his father at the local Elanora skate park and competed in the Australian Open skating competition at eight years old.
 He attended King's Christian College while based on the Gold Coast and was also interested in surfing from an early age but focused mainly on skating throughout his upbringing.
 Palmer returned to San Diego at 14 years of age in pursuit of a professional skateboarding career.

+Outside of skateboarding, Palmer is a fan of the Collingwood Magpies in the Australian Football League after striking up a friendship with Isaac Quaynor during the 2026 Australian Open.